-- Patient ID: Surname or family name, Forename or personal name - Date of birth - Sex (some reference ranges are sex related) - Patients reference i.e. hospital number, laboratory, NHS number - Specimen: type, date and time of collection - Sample(s) Description: type of specimen and anatomical site of origin. - Clinical details: as full as possible including medication/treatment - Sender: name of sender, address for report and invoice.
+- Patient ID: Surname or family name, Forename or personal name - Date of birth - Sex (some reference ranges are sex related) - Patients reference i.e. hospital number, laboratory, NHS number - Specimen: type, date and time of collection - Sample(s) Description: type of specimen and anatomical site of origin.
+If multiple samples are taken, label the specimen containers with the specimen description followed by the sequence numbers 1, 2, 3, etc. - Clinical details: as full as possible including medication/treatment - Sender: name of sender, address for report and invoice.
 Urgent contact, name, phone number (if different from sender) - Duty of Care to Colleagues An awareness of any health and safety issues with a given specimen.